prataprc/prataprc.github.io.v1/_contents/javascript.rst

 expression, the context where the side effects are created varies.
 It is explained in a separate section below.

-There is also membership operator ``.`` that can be used to access attributes and methods on objects.
+There is also membership operator ``.`` that can be used to access property names on objects.

 types
 -----